 Verdict: Doctored bank statements and pay stubs are the entry point for most income fraud — technology catches what manual review misses.

-In our experience, fraud rarely announces itself with obvious signals.
+Fraud rarely announces itself with obvious signals.
 The applications that concern us most are the ones that look almost too clean — every number round, every document timestamped perfectly, every answer rehearsed.
-Our most reliable detection layer is cross-referencing: when stated income, transaction history, and public records don’t form a coherent story, that inconsistency is the signal.
+Our most reliable detection layer is cross-referencing: when stated income, transaction history, and public records do not form a coherent story, that inconsistency is the signal.
 Professional servicing matters here too.
 Loans boarded with complete, verified documentation at origination produce a paper trail that deters post-closing fraud and supports enforcement if problems emerge.
-Fraud prevention isn’t just an underwriting function — it runs through the entire loan lifecycle.
+Fraud prevention is not just an underwriting function — it runs through the entire loan lifecycle.

 9. Re-Verify Key Facts Within 48 Hours of Closing

 Loan fraud accelerates near closing.
-Borrowers who passed underwriting weeks earlier sometimes experience sudden employment changes, asset withdrawals, or property condition shifts that create new risk — or deliberately exploit the gap between underwriting and funding.
+Borrowers who passed underwriting weeks earlier sometimes experience sudden employment changes, asset withdrawals, or property condition shifts — or deliberately exploit the gap between underwriting and funding.

 • Re-verify employment and major asset balances within 48 hours of the scheduled closing date